didactic 音标拼音: [dɑɪd'æktɪk]

 英文字典中文字典相关资料:

-DIDACTIC | English meaning - Cambridge Dictionary DIDACTIC definition: 1 intended to teach, especially in a way that is too determined or eager, and often fixed and… Learn more
+DIDACTIC | definition in the Cambridge English Dictionary DIDACTIC meaning: 1 intended to teach, especially in a way that is too determined or eager, and often fixed and… Learn more